webdriverio/webdriverio/docs/guide/getstarted/install.md

 # Install

 You will need to have [Node.js](http://nodejs.org/) and [NPM](https://www.npmjs.org/) installed on your machine.
-Check out the project website for more instruction.
+Check out their project websites for more instructions.
 If you want to have WebdriverIO integrated into your test suite, then install it locally with:

 ```sh